BioImaging-NKI/Foci-analyzer/README.md

 In case you also want to use Cellpose segmentation you additionally need:
 - A working Cellpose (2.0 or higher) environment in Python (conda or venv)
 - Activated PTBIOP update site, with proper settings.
-See https://github.com/BIOP/ijl-utilities-wrappers/blob/master/README.md#cellpose
+See [here](https://github.com/BIOP/ijl-utilities-wrappers/blob/master/README.md#cellpose) for more details.

 ## Usage manual